MFM’s Story

 The Ixmucané Birth and Women’s Health Center opened in 1997 in Antigua, a historic and beautiful town near Guatemala City and one of UNESCO’s cultural world heritage sites.

 Founded by Jenna Houston (a certified nurse midwife from the US), the center was named in honor of Ixmucané, (“Ish…moo…kanay”) described in the primary Mayan text Popol Vuh as the grandmother of all Mayans and the entire human race.
-She is the feminine goddess, the protector of women, and the vessel maker (Goetz, Morley, & Recinos, 1950).
+She was the feminine goddess, the protector of women, and the vessel maker (Goetz, Morley, & Recinos, 1950).

-Ixmucané is the midwife for all midwives.
+Ixmucané was the midwife for all midwives.

 The Ixmucané Birth and Women’s Health Center (Centro de Partos y Salud de la Mujer Ixmucané) opened in a large old hacienda in the center of Antigua.